 Social Structure and Organization

 The Enkidukai live in packs, led by the strongest and most skilful male.
-This makes them suspicious and careful around strangers, but when they begin trusting you, they are faithful companions.
 The packs are easy to recognize as they cut or color their fur differently, as well as having different cultural rituals.
 Ojaveda is their Capital City and home of the Enkidukai race.
 Not all Enkidukai live within the walls of Ojaveda but it is the place to find each of the six main packs.
 These six packs are the Rabani, Clamod, Sarraghi, Blikau, Kore, and Akkaio.

 The Enkidukai race maintains its wild nature, they live in packs controlled by the one who is strongest and most skilful in combat.
 Each pack has a typical and easily recognizable look, partly because of their habit in cutting or coloring fur in ritual or traditional ways along with their natural colorings.
-Enkidukai are always suspicious of strangers at the beginning, but once you gain their trust, they can become faithful companions.
+Enkidukai are suspicious and careful of strangers, but if trust is gained, they can become faithful companions.
 The Enkidukai believe a failed hunt is a bad omen, brought up through time from the days when a failed hunt could mean the end of a tribe.
 The Enkidukai will pursue a hunt to its end, or to their death, whichever comes first.

 The Enkidukai believe that children are the future, they keep their children safe even to the extent of sacrificing themselves.
 They consider the highest crimes to be those against children, and the children's enclave is always in the center of their settlements, usually fairly well fortified and guarded.
 The Enkidukai children tend to be well loved, and know that they are so.